 If you want to compare metrics across your projects, make sure that the attributes are all named the same across the projects and are standardized.
 You can create standardized project templates based on your project types (commercial, residential, industrial, etc.).
 That way your attributes are standardized among your project types and you can compare these metrics and KPIS from one project to another.

 In this article, you've learn how to effectively organize your hub.
-For more tips, check out our webinars or log in to BIM Track to try them out.
+For more tips, check out our webinars or log in to Newforma Konekt to try them out.